Start9Labs/nextcloud-startos/instructions.md

 1. This will require your device to support .local addresses, and you will need to have completed [LAN setup for your device](https://start9.com/latest/user-manual/connecting/connecting-lan/lan-os/index).
 If your device does not support .local, skip to the Tor guide below.
 1. Download the Nextcloud App for your device from wherever you get your apps (App Store, F-Droid, Play Store, etc).
 1. As in the desktop client, we will first log in to our Nextcloud instance by scanning the QR code (or copy pasting) the LAN Address from the Nextcloud service page, under "Interfaces."
-1. You will be sent to the login screen, enter your credentials from the Embassy UI's Nextcloud Service page -> Properties.
+1. You will be sent to the login screen, enter your credentials from the server UI's Nextcloud Service page -> Properties.
 1. Tap "Log in," then "Grant access."
 1. You'll be asked to give Nextcloud permissions for file management, grant them.
-1. Now you will be able to see the files on your Embassy's Nextcloud server.
+1. Now you will be able to see the files on your Nextcloud file explorer.
     - These files will not download automatically, in order to save space.
 Next we will go over the options for controlling this behavior.
 1. Next, you'll want to decide what files to sync from your mobile device.
 1. Go to the hamburger menu in the top left -> Settings -> Auto upload.
 1. Here, you can choose which folders to sync from your mobile device.
-Select the cloud icon next to the folder to select it for automatic syncing to your Embassy's Nextcloud server.
+Select the cloud icon next to the folder to select it for automatic syncing to your Nextcloud server.
     - You may get a warning about battery optimization.
 This is to keep apps from draining battery by running in the background.
 It is recommended to disable this for automatic uploads, unless you need to exercise caution in regard to your battery life.
     - Hit "Disable," then "Allow" to enable background syncing.
 1. You can hit the hamburger menu next to each folder for advanced syncing options.
-    - Files from your mobile will now automatically be synced to your Embassy!
+    - Files from your mobile will now automatically be synced to your server!
 These will, in turn, be synced to your Desktop via that client if you choose.

 Congratulations!
 You now have Nextcloud setup across Desktop and Mobile with file sync!!
 You can add more devices if you wish.